icon icon icon icon icon icon icon

 Project achievements

-In India, 95% of girls who completed the accelerated learning program passed the national exams to be eligible to transition back to formal schools.
+In India, 95% of participants who completed the accelerated learning program passed the national exams to be eligible to transition back to formal schools.
 The success of the accelerated education model led the government of the state of Uttar Pradesh to adopt it as the standard approach to support out-of-school children.

-Girls who graduated from SOAR were significantly less likely to be married young.
+Participants who graduated from SOAR were significantly less likely to be married young.

 Source: Project monitoring data (2019) – 4th round of ASER assessments